CodePushGo/website/src/content/blog/en/capacitor-plugin-contribution-guide.md

 -   Use GitHub's suggestion feature to propose code changes.
 -   Submit small, focused pull requests that address one feature or issue at a time.

 For larger changes, it's a good idea to create an issue first and discuss your approach.
-The Capacitor team relies on GitHub Actions for automated checks, and all checks must pass before your pull request can be reviewed.
+The React Native team relies on GitHub Actions for automated checks, and all checks must pass before your pull request can be reviewed.

 ### CodePushGo Integration Guide